 Australia needs around 83,000 more residential tradies right now, according to the Housing Industry Association.
 That's not a projection.
 That's the current gap between the work that needs doing and the people qualified to do it.
 The number was calculated before Western Sydney Airport opened, before Sydney Metro West construction hit full pace, and before Bradfield City at Badgerys Creek got underway.

-The Jobs and Skills Australia Occupation Shortage Report tells an even starker story: the national fill rate for Skill Level 3 (Trades) roles has dropped to 54.3% in 2026 — down from 57.0% in mid-2025.
-That means for every 100 trade jobs advertised in Australia, approximately 46 go unfilled.
-Not because the pay is bad.
-Because the workers don't exist.
-According to Jobs and Skills Australia, 51% of all persistent occupational shortages in Australia are concentrated in Technicians and Trades Workers — by far the single biggest skill shortage category in the country.
+The Jobs and Skills Australia Occupation Shortage Report tells an even starker story: while the national fill rate across all skill levels sits at 70.2%, the rate for Skill Level 3 trades has dropped to 54.3%.
+That means for every 100 trade jobs advertised, employers are only filling around 54 — the lowest fill rate of any skill category.
+Per the same data, 51% of all persistent occupational shortages in Australia are concentrated in Technicians and Trades Workers — by far the single biggest skill shortage category in the country.
+Of 293 shortage occupations nationally, 139 have been in persistent shortage every year since 2021.

 | Shortage Metric (2026) | Figure | Source |